-The media is regulated by, amongst others, the following key legislation:

-The Constitution of the Republic of South Africa

-Media freedom is seen as the cornerstone of the democratic state and has been guaranteed in law.
-Section 16 of the Constitution of the Republic of South Africa states that:

-- "Everyone has a right to freedom of expression, which includes: - (a) freedom of the press and other media, and - (b) freedom to receive or impart information or ideas."

-The Broadcasting Act, no 4 of 1999

-The object of this Act is to establish and develop a broadcasting policy in the Republic in the public interest and for that purpose to-
+Key Legislation and Policy in the sector Impact on women The Constitution of the Republic of South Africa Media freedom is seen as the cornerstone of the democratic state and has been guaranteed in law.
+Section 16 of the Constitution of the Republic of South Africa states that: "Everyone has a right to freedom of expression, which includes: (a) freedom of the press and other media, and (b) freedom to receive or impart information or ideas."
+The Broadcasting Act, no 4 of 1999 The object of this Act is to establish and develop a broadcasting policy in the Republic in the public interest and for that purpose to- contribute to democracy, development of society, gender equality, nation building, provision of education and strengthening the spiritual and moral fibre of society; safeguard, enrich and strengthen the cultural, political, social and economic fabric of South Africa;

-- contribute to democracy, development of society, gender equality, nation building, provision of education and strengthening the spiritual and moral fibre of society; - safeguard, enrich and strengthen the cultural, political, social and economic fabric of South Africa; - encourage ownership and control of broadcasting services through participation by persons from historically disadvantaged groups; - ensure plurality of news, views and information and provide a wide range of entertainment and education programmes; - cater for a broad range of services and specifically for the programming needs in respect of children, women, the youth and the disabled; - encourage the development of human resources and training, and capacity building within the broadcasting sector especially amongst historically disadvantaged groups.

-Films and Publications Act, No. 65 of 1996

-The objects of this Act are to regulate the creation, production, possession and distribution of films, games and certain publications to

-- provide consumer advice to enable adults to make informed viewing, reading and gaming choices, , both for themselves and for children in their care; - protect children from exposure to disturbing and harmful materials and from premature exposure to adult experiences;

-13.2 Key Programmes/ Agencies relating to/ impacting on women

-The Media Development and Diversity Agency (MDDA) is a statutory development agency for promoting and ensuring media development and diversity.
-It is a partnership between the South African Government and major print and broadcasting companies to assist in, amongst others, developing community and small commercial media in South Africa.
-It was established in 2003, in terms of the MDDA Act No. 14 of 2002 and started providing grant funding to projects on 29 January 2004.
+encourage ownership and control of broadcasting services through participation by persons from historically disadvantaged groups; ensure plurality of news, views and information and provide a wide range of entertainment and education programmes; cater for a broad range of services and specifically for the programming needs in respect of children, women, the youth and the disabled; encourage the development of human resources and training, and capacity building within the broadcasting sector especially amongst historically disadvantaged groups.
+Films and Publications Act, No. 65 of 1996 The objects of this Act are to regulate the creation, production, possession and distribution of films, games and certain publications to provide consumer advice to enable adults to make informed viewing, reading and gaming choices, both for themselves and for children in their care; protect children from exposure to disturbing and harmful materials and from premature exposure to adult experiences; Key Programmes/ Agencies Relating to/ impacting on women The Media Development and Diversity Agency (MDDA) established in 2003, in terms of the MDDA Act No. 14 of 2002 MDDA is a statutory development agency for promoting and ensuring media development and diversity.
+It is a partnership between Government and major print and broadcasting companies to assist in, amongst others, developing community and small commercial media.
+It provides grant funding to projects since 29 January 2004.
 It targets historically disadvantaged communities, historically diminished language and cultural groups, and inadequately served communities.

-In its overview of transformation of the media in South Africa, the African Media Barometer highlighted the following challenges:
+The African Media Barometer highlighted the following challenges: